MimiAlz/GP-AI-Electricity-Advisor/docs/progress.md

     *   Because of this, we plan to **interpolate** the data to achieve a 10 minutes granularity or better if possible, allowing us to still be able to continue with **NILM**.

+### November 15, Saturday:

+We began drafting the gp report according to the official template given.
+This includes outlining the Introduction chapter, defining the project problem and scope, and preparing the structure for the remaining chapters.